s3538463/unix-assignment2/README.txt

   This script is only implemented the basic features.While you run the script `unix_assignment2.sh` you will see the first level menu which will display all the led information.
-While you select any of them, the second level menu will be displayed and you can `turn on`, `turn off` or list the content of the `trigger` file then exit the script after you are done the operation.However,we can optimize this script in future as needed.
+While you select any of them, the second level menu will be displayed and you can `turn on`, `turn off` or list the content of the `trigger` file then exit the script after you are done the operation.We can optimize this script in future as needed.